startup-bootstrap-engine/startup-docs/docs/os/automated-os-setup.md

     fi
 }

-# Function to change the default shell to Zsh
 change_default_shell() {
     print_message "Changing the default shell to Zsh for user $(whoami)..." if [ "$(basename "$SHELL")" != "zsh" ]; then